PatriciaXiao/Structured-Self-Attention/README.md

 You can change the model parameters in the `model_params.json file` Other tranining parameters like number of attention hops etc can be configured in the `config.json` file.

-If you want to use pretrained glove embeddings , set the `use_embeddings` parameter to `"True"` ,default is set to False.
+If you want to use pretrained glove embeddings , set the `use_embeddings` parameter to `"True"` ,default is set to `"False"`.
 Do not forget to download the `glove.6B.50d.txt` and place it in the glove folder.